Ben-Collett/easy_env_config/README.md

 You will need to source the generated files from your config files for your shell.

 #config:documentation

-./easyenv -p to print instead of write changes, print target path followed by content
+you can pass a path to a config file using ./easy-env-config.py <filePath>

-set_shells(bash, fish, nu) → sets the shells to change, every shell on your device should be autodetected beforehand alias(la,ls -a) → defines an alias abbr(la,ls -a) creates an abbreviation and falls back to aliases if abbreviations don't exist set_env(d,frog) -> sets environment variable add_path(path) -> add a path to the PATH environment variable
+if it is not specified then easy-env will look at this default config path  "~/.config/easy_env/easy.conf" ./easy-env-config.py -p to print instead of write changes, print target path followed by content

-compile_path(shell, path)# config syntax
+set_shells(bash, fish, nu) → sets the shells to change, every shell on your device should be autodetected beforehand alias(la,ls -a) → defines an alias abbr(la,ls -a) creates an abbreviation and falls back to aliases if abbreviations don't exist set_env(d,frog) -> sets environment variable add_path(path) -> add a path to the PATH environment variable set_motion_mode(vi) parameter can be vi, emacs or normal, not supported by nushell compile_path(shell, path)# config syntax